Fantastic Medicinal Bodily Fluids

 - Earth 2: The Grendlers- squat, roughly humanoid primitive scavengers and traders on Planet G889- possess saliva with healing properties so powerful it can cure humans of basically anything.

-- Star Trek: Enterprise: Trip, stranded on a hostile planet with an Arkonian pilot, discovers that Arkonian saliva can heal wounds rapidly.
+- "Dawn".
+When Trip is stranded on a hostile planet with an Arkonian pilot, he discovers that Arkonian saliva can heal wounds rapidly.

 - Dr. Phlox took advantage of the medicinal properties of several nonsentient alien species in his sickbay.